Is the event wheelchair accessible?

 Free Entry to children 3 and under when with a ticket holder over the age of 18.

-Family Tickets : Includes tickets for 2 adults and 2 children (under 12) for one day.
-Entry at 10.30am
+- Family Tickets : Includes tickets for 2 adults and 2 children (under 12) for one day.

-VIP Tickets (Single Day): Early Entry (9.30am) and return entry via shorter Guest/VIP line *Please note, we can not guarantee special guests early arrival time.
+- VIP Tickets (Single Day): Early Entry (9.30am) and return entry via shorter Guest/VIP line *Please note, we can not guarantee special guests early arrival time.
 Priority Queue at Autograph line ONLY.
 VIP T-shirt.
 Mixed Goodie Bag .
 VIP Wristband.
 Reserved seating in Auditorium for panels/talks.
 VIP ticket holders gain entry free of charge to Friday preview night, 6pm to 10pm

 How much are the passes?